pedagand/coq-label/README.md

     Abort.

-Finally, if we want to match the end of a type telescope, we must explicitly request it through a double cortouche:
+Finally, if we want to match the end of a type telescope, we must explicitly request it through a double label:

     Lemma example_concl:
       (forall e t, is_foo e t) -> forall e t, is_foo e t.